This section of Ch. 7 covers the following topics:

 For example, an essay about the history of the airline industry would begin with its inception and progress through the essential events up to the present day.
 This method uses transition words such as “then,” “after that,” and “finally.”

-order is when your points start with the least important and build to the most important argument last.
-Emphatic order is best used for the following purposes:
+order is when your points start with the least important and build to the most important argument, which comes last.
+Emphatic order is best used for

 - persuading and convincing

 - ranking items by their benefit or significance